 The pot will take a few minutes to come to pressure.
 When cook time ends, let the pot sit undisturbed for 20 minutes (20 minute natural release, 10 minutes for a rare roast).
 Then turn the steam release knob to the Venting position to manually release any remaining pressure/steam.
 Turn off the pot.

 When the pin in the lid drops back down, open the lid.
 Carefully remove the roast to a platter and cover.
 Remove the herb stems from the pot.

 Skim the fat off the top of the liquid in the pot, or use a fat separator to defat the liquid.

 OPTIONAL: Return the liquid to the pot and turn on the sauté setting.
-Mix up a slurry of 1 Tbsp corn Starch to 2 Tbsp cold water.
+Mix up a slurry of 1 Tablespoons corn Starch to 2 Tablespoons cold water.
 When the liquid is simmering, whisk in the slurry and stir until it thickens.

 Serve the roast sliced, with some of the defatted sauce over it.

 *For leg roasts larger than 6 pounds, cut them in half and follow timing as directed.